 ††††† (g) Disposition and referral of prisoners to qualified medical personnel on an emergency basis.

-††††† (10) Sick call conducted by the medical authority shall be available to each prisoner as follows:
+††††† (10) Sick call conducted by the medical authority shall be available to each prisoner as provided by this subsection.

-††††† (a) Facilities with 100 prisoners or less shall hold sick call one (1) day per week, at a minimum;
+††††† (a) Category I jails shall hold sick call two (2) days per week, at a minimum.

-††††† (d) Facilities with more than 300 prisoners shall hold sick call four (4) days per week, at a minimum.
+††††† (d) Category IV jails shall hold sick call five (5) days per week, at a minimum.

-††††† (11) Jailers shall report suicides or attempted suicides that constitute a serious health situation to the department within twenty-four (24) hours.
+††††† (11) Jailers, jail administrators, or jail personnel shall report suicides or attempted suicides that constitute a serious health situation to the department within twenty-four (24) hours.

 ††††† (12) Each jail shall have a written policy and procedure outlining jail personnel response to detainees who are at risk for suicide or have attempted or completed suicide.